 - The hard way is doing it yourself.

 “Can it really be so difficult to do your own tax?”
 The short (and long) answer is: yes, it really can.
 If you’ve done self-employed work elsewhere, you might think that becoming self-employed in Spain would follow a vaguely similar process.
-Wrong.
-The Spanish legal system is full of plenty of red tape to trip up unsuspecting “autónomos” (“freelancers” in Spain).
+However, the Spanish legal system is full of plenty of red tape to trip up unsuspecting “autónomos” (“freelancers” in Spain).
 In fact, all the self-employed Spaniards I know hire an accountant to navigate the world of paying tax in Spain for them.
 It’s only the foreign friends I have who do things for themselves.

 Despite this, I managed to work out how to sign up as self-employed in Spain for myself.
 Here’s what I found.